nxskok/pasias/docs/11-tidying-and-selecting-data.md

 values, instead of spaces.
 (This is what I tried first, and once I looked at this, I realized that `read_tsv` was what I needed.)

 (b) Tidy these untidy data, going as directly as you can to something tidy.
 (Some later parts show you how it used to be done.)
 Begin by: (i) adding a column of row numbers, (ii) `rename`-ing the columns to species name, an underscore, and the variable contents (keeping `pulserate` as one word), and then use `pivot_longer`.
+Note that the column names encode *two* things.